ghimiresunil/ghimiresunil/README.md

 ### Hey 👋🏽, I'm [Sunil Ghimire!](https://sunilghimire.com.np/)

 Hi, I'm  a Computer Science Guy 🚀 from Nepal, currently, I'm a Blogger 🙍🏽‍♂️ [@GRASCOING.COM](https://graspcoding.com/), Freelancer 👨🏽‍💻.
 I have always had a passion for Programming.
 Python became my favorite language after using C,C++,JS,SQL, PHP etc. for Several years.
-He have phenomenal time management skills and a strong user focus actively looking for a role where I may be able to use his well-honed skills to develop state-of-the-art scalable software solutions.
+I have phenomenal time management skills and a strong user focus actively looking for a role where I may be able to use his well-honed skills to develop state-of-the-art scalable software solutions.
 Beside's programming, I enjoy literature and traveling.
 <br><br>That’s a brief of who he is and What he is looking for!

-#### A bit deeper about myself.
+### A bit deeper about myself.

 I am algorithm lover.
 This sprouted because I am mainly interested in how things work the way they work.
 For example: If you give me an algorithm and they say that this works for a particular problem- my question would be how does it work?
 What’s the idea behind it?
 Why not some other way?
 What are the pros and cons of it?
 What was the approach that is worse than this?
 This thinking made to me successful as a programmer till now and enhanced my interest in algorithms.